All you need to know About Aadhar Card Linkage

-Government of India has been linking each and every welfare services and benefits to Aadhar card Like bank account details sim cards Subsidiary products etc by linking these things will curb so many problems for example linking bank account will help to curb black money and linking LPG connection with Aadhar card and bank account will help the poor to get their subsidies direct into their bank account.
-But linking is not sufficient, and from the day Aadhar project has started it had been in the news for several implementation loopholes.
+The government of India has been linking each and every welfare service and benefit to Aadhar card Like bank account details sim cards Subsidiary products etc by linking these things will curb so many problems for example linking bank account will help to curb black money and linking LPG connection with Aadhar card and bank account will help the poor to get their subsidies directly into their bank account.
+But linking is not sufficient, and from the day the Aadhar project has started it had been in the news for several implementation loopholes.
 There are various cases occurred in which the Aadhar implementations had faced problems.
 So, the government should take care of these loopholes.

 On 7th February of 2017, the Supreme Court of India ordered to link mobile number with Aadhar card as well as reminds that the government cannot make Aadhar mandatory for welfare schemes.

 On 27th March 2017, the court again reiterated that government cannot make Aadhar mandatory for welfare schemes.
 However, the court has not stopped the government to make Aadhar mandatory for other schemes.
 And Recently Supreme Court of India ordered that all the Aadhar should be linked till 31st March 2018 for all the services including State Government services like school admission etc.